eficode-academy/rf-advanced-web-katas/exercises/00-getting-started.md

 At any time during the training, you can run your tests with `robot -d output tests` (assuming that you're inside `exercises` directory).
 You can also add a `-i <tag>` to run only a specific test.
+If you don't want new test run results overwriting previous ones, use `-T` to add timestamps to file names.

 E.g